“Our goal is to show respect, appreciation, and understanding to all our clients.”

 Viktoriya Lotkina Selden (She/Her) Founder, Personalized Career Services

-As a first generation immigrant to the U.S., I was often dismissed by teachers and classmates for being different from other students.
+As a first generation immigrant to the U.S., I was often dismissed in school for being different from other students.
 I never forgot the painful feeling of being overlooked and not having the opportunity to fully express my potential both inside and outside of the classroom.
-As a result, in my personal and professional life I have always tried to provide space for people of all identities, abilities, disabilities, and backgrounds to express themselves and to be heard.
+As a result, in my personal and professional life I have always tried to provide space for people of all identities, abilities, disabilities, and backgrounds to express themselves and to feel truly heard.

-As an adult, I learned of my own neurodivergence, which fundamentally changed my outlook and helped to explain some of the persisting challenges I had since childhood.
-Learning about my neurodivergence helped me to be more patient and understanding with myself and try new strategies for improving my work habits.
-I also learned of neurodivergence in some of my family members and their difficulties navigating the world of work.
-This fueled my passion for supporting the neurodivergent community and advocating for changes that promote inclusivity and belonging at work.
+Understanding my neurodivergence helped me to be more patient and understanding with myself and try new strategies for improving my work habits.
+During my adulthood, I also learned of neurodivergence in some of my family members and their difficulties navigating the world of work.
+These personal experiences fuel my passion for supporting the neurodivergent community and advocating for changes that promote inclusivity and belonging at work.

 Credentials